Tsireledzo-P/Zoo.webpage/README.md

 As apart of the FNB App Academy we had to create this website in week 3.

 Zoo Webpage
-Welcome to the Zoo Webpage project — a static HTML-based website that offers an interactive tour of a fictional zoo.
-1 This project includes individual pages for various animals, attractions, and amenities within the zoo, designed to provide an engaging and educational online zoo experience.
+A static, multi-page website that simulates a virtual zoo experience.
+This project showcases a collection of HTML pages representing various zoo attractions, animal exhibits, and visitor amenities.
+Ideal for educational demonstrations, portfolio projects, or mock website development.

-🌐 Live Preview
+📸 Overview
-You can open `index.html` in a browser to begin exploring the zoo experience locally.
+The Zoo Webpage provides a structured, browser-based tour of a fictional zoo.
+Each page is designed to highlight a specific section of the zoo, from animal enclosures to dining areas and visitor feedback forms.

-📁 Project Structure
+🌍 Project Structure

 Zoo.webpage/
-├── index.html                # Home page
+├── index.html              # Landing page
-├── animals.html             # Overview of animals in the zoo
+├── animals.html            # Overview of all animals
 ├── feedback.html           # Visitor feedback form
-├── places.html              # List of various zoo attractions
+├── places.html             # Attractions and locations within the zoo
-├── resturant.html           # Dining information
+├── resturant.html          # General dining page
-├── pizzashop.html
+├── pizzashop.html          # Pizza shop page
-├── coffeeshop.html
+├── coffeeshop.html         # Coffee shop page
-├── amphitheatre.html
+├── amphitheatre.html       # Amphitheatre attraction
-├── insecthouse.html
+├── insecthouse.html        # Insect house exhibit
-├── monkeytrail.html
+├── monkeytrail.html        # Monkey trail area
-├── lostforest.html
+├── lostforest.html         # Lost forest trail
-├── elephant.html            # Individual animal pages
+├── elephant.html           # Individual animal profile pages
 ├── giraffe.html
 ├── gorilla.html
 ├── koala.html